About This Chapter

 8. The 13 Colonies: Life in Early America

-9. Rise of Slave Trade: Black History in Colonial America
+9. Rise of the Slave Trade: Black History in Colonial America

 10. The 13 Colonies: Developing Economy & Overseas Trade